Karna98/GSoC-2020-Report/README.md

       - *Issue/s:*

-         Users must be able to view results in expanded and compact version with all information displayed properly
+         Users must be able to view search results in the expanded and compact version with all information displayed according to view.

       <center>